Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Related Works

-\textbf{Trimap Generation}: Automatic trimap generation, which is popular in traditional matting~\cite{wang2007automatic,hsieh2013automatic,singh2013automatic,gupta2016automatic,chen2020interactive}, usually contains two steps: binary segmentation for foreground/background separation and image erosion/dilation.
+\textbf{Trimap Generation}: Automatic trimap generation, which is popular in traditional matting~\cite{wang2007automatic,hsieh2013automatic,gupta2016automatic,chen2020interactive}, usually contains two steps: binary segmentation for foreground/background separation and image erosion/dilation.
 These methods mainly differentiate in how to obtain segmentaion.
-For example, Wang~\etal~\cite{wang2007automatic} leverage depth information to compute segmentation; Gupta~\etal~\cite{gupta2016automatic} combine salient object detecion with superpixel analysis for segmentation; Hsieh~\etal~\cite{hsieh2013automatic} use graph cuts for foreground extraction; Chen~\etal~\cite{chen2020interactive} require user to indicate foreground/background by a few clicks and apply one-shot learning for binary mask prediction.
-Besides, Al-Kabbany~\etal~\cite{al2015novel} first introduce the Gestalt laws of grouping to matting that assists more robust trimap generation.
-Cho~\etal~\cite{cho2016automatic} integrate depth map with color distribution based processing for foreground/background separation by graph cut followed by unknown region detection for trimap genneration.
+For example, Wang et al.~\cite{wang2007automatic} leverage depth information to compute segmentation; Gupta et al.~\cite{gupta2016automatic} combine salient object detecion with superpixel analysis for segmentation; Hsieh et al.~\cite{hsieh2013automatic} use graph cuts for foreground extraction; Chen et al.~\cite{chen2020interactive} require user to indicate foreground/background by a few clicks and apply one-shot learning for binary mask prediction.
+Recently, neural networks have been utilized to generate implicit trimap for human matting automation~\cite{shen2016deep,chen2018semantic}.